 I love muffins as a portable snack for kids, but many recipes that I found online had tons of added sugar, which immediately makes them not baby friendly.
 The American Academy of Pediatrics recommends no added sugar until age 2.
-This particular muffin is great for getting in repeated exposures to several of the top 9 allergens: milk, peanut/tree nut (depending on the nut butter you use), egg, and wheat.
+This particular muffin contains several of the top 9 allergens: milk, peanut/tree nut (depending on the nut butter you use), egg, and wheat providing repeated exposures.

-I love baking and getting my kids involved in the kitchen.
-Check out this handout for some ideas to get your kids involved.
-I wanted to find a recipe that my little one could enjoy.
+I know the benefits of baking and getting my kids involved in the kitchen, however it can be difficult to find a recipe that my little one can enjoy and help make.
 I couldn’t find anything I liked, so I modified a few different recipes I found and made some fruit substitutions in place of the sugar.

 This baby friendly muffin recipe is pretty forgiving and can be fun to make with your kids.
 It uses applesauce as a sweetener instead of sugar.
-Muffins are easy to grab making them perfect for finger foods (which your baby should be on by around 9 months no matter if you start with baby led weaning or purees).
+Muffins are easy to grab making them perfect for finger foods.
+Try to have your baby on finger foods by around 9 months no matter if you start with baby led weaning or purees.
 If you’re looking for other baby friendly recipes to try, check out my no added sugar chia jam and no added sugar cranberry sauce.

 Making Muffins Baby Friendly: Tips for Sweetening with Fruits